 Now, we are going to ruin your day and tell you that we’re not going to list all of the different types of bets that are available just because there are so many of them!

-Among the expected, you’ll be looking at (included, the current top three of each):
+Among the expected, you’ll be looking at (included, their current top three of each):

 - Outright Winner

-If you can think of it, there’s a pretty good chance that Bovada has got odds for it right now!
+If you can think of it, there’s a pretty good chance that Bovada will end up carrying it as we get closer to the actual dates.

-As an added treat, if you’re into it, you can also find a page of special “Just Tiger Woods” bets that can be placed.
+You can also find a page of “em>specials” bets that can be placed just dedicated to them!
 So until we get some Masters information from them, you can see that there is still stuff going on as far as that little white ball goes!

 Use our exclusive code “130347” when making your initial deposit and you can get a 50% Match on your deposit up to $250.

 Like Bovada, this is an update since the article was originally written.
-Since that time BookMaker has put up odds for Outright Winner of The Masters.
-As of today, they seem to be showing almost the same top three as Bovada but with slightly different odds.
+Since that time BookMaker has put up some odds for Outright Winner of The Masters.
+As of today, BookMaker and Bovada seem to be disagreeing on their individual top 4 picks.
 Over there you’ll be looking at:

-As you can see, they’re disagreeing with others on their predictions, so this is just another reason that you should be joining more than one sportsbook.
+As you can see, they’re going against each other in that aspect, so this is just another reason that you should be joining more than one sportsbook.
 Make sure you’re getting your money’s worth wherever you choose to do your gambling!
-After doing your homework and choosing who you would like to back, you may see that the sportsbooks are disagreeing with you and you may get one hell of a deal!
+Who knows?
+After doing your homework and choosing who you would like to back, you may see that all of the sportsbooks are disagreeing with you and you may get one hell of a deal!

 While you’re over there at BookMaker, make sure to take a look at their promotions as there are some pretty sweet ones there.
 One of our favorites is for the new player where they can claim a 15% Cash Welcome Bonus to the Sportsbook up to $600 as well as a 50% Casino Welcome Bonus up to $1000, giving you a grand total of $1600 just for joining!